About Us

 Overview,

 Headquartered in Dublin, California, Fountainhead Montessori School is the embodiment of a direct educational lineage to Dr. Maria Montessori.
-The school was founded in 1972, by Sarah Cole Zimmerman in Libertyville, Illinois, while under the tutelage of Miss Domicele Petrutis — a student of Dr. Montessori’s in Nice, France (1934) — who, herself, had experienced, first-hand, the dangers of intellectual repression; escaping the Nazis in fascist Italy in the late 1930s.The school was born out of Ms. Zimmerman’s desire to maintain the high standards of the Montessori philosophy and method and her personal, real-life parent quest to find a preschool program that would meet the advanced needs of her daughter
+The school was founded in 1972, by Sarah Zimmerman in Libertyville, Illinois, while under the tutelage of Miss Domicele Petrutis — a student of Dr. Montessori’s in Nice, France (1934) — who, herself, had experienced, first-hand, the dangers of intellectual repression; escaping the Nazis in fascist Italy in the late 1930s.The school was born out of Ms. Zimmerman’s desire to maintain the high standards of the Montessori philosophy and method and her personal, real-life parent quest to find a preschool program that would meet the advanced needs of her daughter

 The willingness to take a different tack, and the high standards, continue to this day, as does the focus on nurturing the skills that power successful lives.
 Now with four campuses located in the San Francisco Bay Area (Dublin, Danville, Livermore and Orinda), Fountainhead attracts parents who want their kids to be independent, and independent thinkers, as well as capable of excelling at life, on their terms.